bertiebertolo/Auto_BLASTp/README.md

 6. **Optional: Update PATH**:
    - If you prefer not to keep the BLAST folder in the project directory, you can add the `ncbi-blast-2.16.0+/bin` directory to your system's PATH environment variable.
 This will allow BLAST commands to be executed from any location.

-7. **Recommended: Use Jupyter Notebook**:
-   - For better interactivity and visualization, it is highly recommended to run this project in Jupyter Notebook, if you want to see how to set up a jupyter notebook in Microsoft Visual code please click here

 ### **Folder Structure**